clean-code-craft-tcq-2/assignments/streaming-project.md

 ## Part 1: Preprocess and standardize

-Preprocess and send: Receive data from simulated sensors.
+Preprocess and send: Receive data from sensors (simulate them).
 Process and send **standardized data** on the console.

-You are free to choose any standard (csv, json, etc).
+You are free to choose any standard (csv, json, etc) and define the semantics on top of it.
-Make sure the choice of standard is visible in your test cases.
+Make sure the choice of standard and semantics are visible in your test cases.

 Setup GitHub workflows to build and run.
 Make sure the GitHub Action passes with maximum possible coverage.